Atta mexicana

 Human Relevance

 Culturally significant traditional food source in Mexico, harvested during and prepared fried, toasted, or in stews and sauces (salsa de chicatanas, chilmole, tlatonile).
 Consumed in Chiapas, Oaxaca, Veracruz, Guerrero, Puebla, Morelos, Guanajuato, and Estado de México.
-Marketed as snack food and source.
-Simultaneously recognized as agricultural pest capable of defoliating and orchards overnight, causing significant economic losses.
-Subject to control in agricultural contexts, creating tension between of food traditions and pest management.
+Marketed as snack food and protein source.
+Simultaneously recognized as agricultural pest capable of defoliating crops and orchards overnight, causing significant economic losses.
+Subject to control in agricultural contexts, creating tension between conservation of food traditions and pest management.
 Lack of formal harvesting guidelines and erosion of traditional ecological knowledge threaten sustainability of use.

 Similar Taxa